Facelift in Surrey, B.C.

-A face lift (rhytidectomy) is a procedure designed to correct the signs of facial and neck aging.
+A facelift (rhytidectomy) is a procedure designed to correct the signs of facial and neck aging.
 With age, your skin loses some of the underlying supportive structure and elasticity.
-As a result, you start to notice wrinkles, drooping skin (particularly along the jaw line), and deepening furrows around the mouth and chin.
+As a result, you start to notice wrinkles, drooping skin (particularly along the jawline), and deepening furrows around the mouth and chin.

-If you have no major medical problems and wish a more youthful refreshed look, you may be a good candidate for a facelift.
+If you have no major medical problems and wish for a more youthful, refreshed look, you may be a good candidate for a facelift.
 You must be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.
 You cannot be a smoker.

 During your consultation, your surgeon will discuss your own personal requirements and requests and explain the treatment options that best address your concerns and particular situation.

-Day surgery approx. 3-4 hours.
+Day surgery approx. 4-6 hours

-Light activity the next day.
+Light activity the next day

 Back to work in 3-4 weeks